Our Services

 Helpful Resources

-Fatigue in the bulbar muscles, which control swallowing, chewing and speech, can present as tiredness after talking, choking on food, drooling or slurred speech and may signal serious neurological conditions such as myasthenia gravis, ALS or brainstem lesions.
-Prompt neurological assessment is essential to identify the underlying cause and prevent complications.
+Bulbar muscle fatigue affects the muscles that control swallowing, chewing, and speech.
+Common symptoms include tiredness after talking, choking on food, drooling, and slurred speech.
+These signs may indicate serious neurological conditions such as myasthenia gravis, ALS, or brainstem lesions, so prompt neurological assessment is essential to identify the cause and prevent complications.

 "Bulbar" refers to the brainstem region known as the medulla oblongata, which sends signals to: